Handicap Parking Permit CT

 - License plates have a specific expiration date and can be renewed by mail

-The type of handicap sticker or placard you receive will depend on the verification of a physician, but the Connecticut handicap parking permit application process is straightforward.
+The type of handicap sticker or placard you receive will depend on the verification of a physician, but the Connecticut handicap permit application process is straightforward.

 Anyone violating laws regarding handicap parking signs are subject to strict penalties and fines, including: